jcurbelo/random-vin/README.md

 # Random VIN Barcodes Generator

-A simple python script that fetches __real__ VIN numbers from [randomvin.com](http://randomvin.com/) and generates barcodes with [python-barcodes](https://github.com/WhyNotHugo/python-barcode).
+A simple python script that fetches __real__ VIN numbers from [randomvin.com](http://randomvin.com/) and then generates an HTML page with their barcodes representation using [TEC-IT](https://www.tec-it.com).

 ## How to use it

-Use [pipenv](https://pipenv.readthedocs.io/en/latest/) for install all project's dependencies.
+Use [pipenv](https://pipenv.readthedocs.io/en/latest/) to install all project's dependencies.

 ```bash
 # install all dependencies